Pennsylvania, United States

 Are there any good restaurants (Stephen Starr / Jose Garces quality) that will allow a well behaved 3 year old?

 La Colombe is one of the premier coffee roasters in Philadelphia, just off Rittenhouse Square.
-It is especially popular with Europeans. over 8 years ago
+It is especially popular with Europeans. about 10 years ago